⭐ Quick Answer

 Prodigy Finance offers loans to students from 150 different nationalities.
 They don't require a co-signer, collateral, or guarantees, making it accessible to many students.
 There are no penalties for repaying the loan early; conditions are determined based on individual assessments.
 They conduct cross-border credit assessments to determine eligibility.
 For MBA programs, students can borrow up to 100% of course fees and living costs.

-To know more External Funding | Oxford MBA
+To know more about External Funding | Oxford MBA

 Part-Time Job Opportunities to Manage Oxford MBA Costs